-And you also are free to pay ahead on federal student loans such as Direct Loans and Stafford Loans without penalty, so you can significantly reduce that time if you have the available cash flow.
+Of course, you’re free to pay ahead on federal student loans such as Direct Loans and Stafford Loans without penalty, so you can significantly reduce that time if you have the available cash flow.

 There is also a 10-year standard repayment plan available when you consolidate any of your federal loans into a direct consolidation loan.
 You also can extend the repayment period for a direct consolidation loan up to 30 years.